Skip to content

 Key takeaways

-OutlookUncertainty remains a pervasive issue globally.
+Outlook: Various developments during February underscored our thesis that global rewiring continues to take place.
+These include exploratory talks related to the creation a new trading bloc between the European Union (EU) and the Trans-Pacific Partnership, as well as the willingness of various Western countries to engage more with China.
+Uncertainty remains a theme globally.
 Whereas it had seemed like some tariff-related uncertainty was lessening with the conclusion of various trade agreements, more recent events have thrown some of these into doubt.
-In addition to trade policy, geopolitical events have resurfaced as a source of potential instability.
-A number of sources of potential economic policy concern in major economies have also surfaced.
-Financial markets also still await the Supreme Court ruling on the legality of tariffs imposed by the president rather than Congress; the ruling may take some months yet.
-While uncertainty remains on a number of fronts, in general we see global growth as being quite resilient.
-The global monetary policy easing cycle is in its late stages and pauses or increases in rates seem the most likely outcome across a range of countries.
-Our core themes of improving EM fundamentals, USD weakening and global rewiring (such as geopolitically induced shifts in global supply chains) remain intact.
-Although data has been fairly resilient to date, risks remain from US tariff and trade policy.
-In addition to this, domestic political developments are of potential concern in some countries, particularly with respect to fiscal policy outcomes, while elections are also due in a number of countries this year, including a snap election called in Japan during January for February.
+In addition to trade policy, geopolitical events have resurfaced as a source of potential instability, with the US-Israel strikes on Iran—which pulled other countries in the region into the conflict—adding to this.
+While uncertainty remains on a number of fronts, in general we see global growth as being quite resilient, though that might be tested if the current Middle East conflict becomes significantly protracted or broader.
+The global monetary policy easing cycle appears to be in a late stage, and pauses or increases in interest rates seem the most likely outcome across a range of countries.
+For now, our core themes of improving EM fundamentals, longer-term USD weakening and global rewiring (such as geopolitically induced shifts in global supply chains) remain intact.